fmillion-mnsu/cs480-f24/PROJECT.md

 > **Note**: In production environments, such functionalities are typically managed by a more powerful container orchestration framework such as Kubernetes, or by a platform-specific orchestration system designed by and for a particular cloud infrastructure or service.

-The [sample files](FINAL_SAMPLE) contain an example Compose file that will illustrate how to set up a stack.
+The [sample files](FINAL_SAMPLE) contain an example Compose file (`compose-testing.yml`) that will illustrate how to set up a stack.

+To run a Compose stack:

+    docker compose up -d

+To stop a Compose stack:

+    docker compose down

 ## Phase 5: Adding the Reverse Proxy and Final Testing

 The final phase of the project is to add in a configuration for a **reverse proxy**, which will provide a single virtual "server" that offers all of the endpoints provided by your microservices at one place.

 The file `compose-with-traefik.yml` in the [sample fies](FINAL_SAMPLE) illustrates how to add the Traefik proxy to your Compose file.
-Additionally, you need to provide a Traefik configuration file.
-You can essentially use the one in the samples as-is, but you may need to make slight modifications if you choose to use different paths for your data files.
+The example file shows how you can setup Traefik without needing to provide a configuration file - the configuration is provided by environment variables.
+For this project, the provided config is sufficient and should allow you to both test your services using `http://localtest.me` as well as view the traefik API at `<http://traefik.localtest.me>`.

 ## Deliverable